paulgibbs/Welcome-Pack/readme.txt

 === Welcome Pack ===
 Contributors: DJPaul
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=P3K7Z7NHWZ5CL&lc=GB&item_name=B%2eY%2eO%2eT%2eO%2eS%20%2d%20BuddyPress%20plugins&currency_code=GBP&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted
-Tags: buddypress,friend,group,welcome,default,message,email,customise
+Tags: buddypress,friend,group,welcome,default,message,email,customise,customize,initial,redirect,registration,start
 License: General Public License version 2
 Requires at least: WP 2.9.x, BuddyPress 1.2.3
-Tested up to: WP 3.0, BuddyPress 1.2.4
+Tested up to: WP 3.0, BuddyPress 1.2.4.1
-Stable tag: 2.0.4
+Stable tag: 2.1

-When a user registers on your site, Welcome Pack lets you automatically send them a friend or group invitation, or a welcome message.
+When a user registers on your site, Welcome Pack lets you automatically send them a friend or group invitation, a Welcome Message and can redirect them to a Start Page.
 You can also customise the default emails sent by BuddyPress to ensure that they match the brand and tone of your site.

 == Description ==

 Welcome Pack is a BuddyPress plugin that enhances the new user experience.
-When a user registers on your site, Welcome Pack lets you automatically send them a friend or group invitation, or a welcome message.
+When a user registers on your site, Welcome Pack lets you automatically send them a friend or group invitation, a Welcome Message and can redirect them to a Start Page.
 You can also customise the default emails sent by BuddyPress to ensure that they match the brand and tone of your site.

 [vimeo http://vimeo.com/10852413]